YugabyteDB-Samples/yugabyte-simple-php-app/README.md

 # Simple PHP Application for YugabyteDB

 This application connects to your YugabyteDB instance via the [php-pgsql](https://www.php.net/manual/en/book.pgsql.php) driver for PostgreSQL and performs basic SQL operations.
-The instructions below are provided for [Yugabyte Cloud](https://cloud.yugabyte.com/) deployments.
+The instructions below are provided for [YugabyteDB Managed](https://cloud.yugabyte.com/) deployments.
 If you use a different type of deployment, then update the `sample-app.php` file with proper connection parameters.

 ## Prerequisite